boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * an NRP
    * a combination of the above

-   Detailed realization of transport planes is out of scope for this draft.
-NRPs are discussed in detail in {{!I-D.ietf-teas-ns-ip-mpls}}
+   Detailed realization of transport planes is out of scope for this document.
+NRPs are discussed in detail in {{?I-D.ietf-teas-ns-ip-mpls}}
    {{figure-23}} depicts an example of a simple network with two transport planes each using a mesh of TE tunnels with or without PCE, and with or without bandwidth reservations.